We know breast cancer

 Your family history may contribute to your risk of developing breast cancer.
 Genetic counselors at Lutheran Medical Center Breast Center use genetic testing to identify your unique risk factors.
 The counselor will review your profile and make recommendations for preventing cancer or managing your risks.

 Care and Support

-Our care coordinators will guide you and your family through treatment while supporting your choices, removing barriers to timely care, offering education, helping you make decisions and connecting you with appropriate support services.
+Our navigators will guide you and your family through treatment while supporting your choices, removing barriers to timely care, offering education, helping you make decisions and connecting you with appropriate support services.